zdharma-continuum/zdharma-continuum.github.io/_posts/2017-03-12-Zdharma-Initiative-starting-up.markdown

 ---
 I've created zdharma.org and multiple Zsh projects because the Zsh language is enough powerfull to support sophisticated and large tasks.
-Main project is currently **ZUI** – Zsh User Interface library, that allows to create applications with curses interface in a manner resembling CGI+(D)HTML.
+Main project is currently **ZUI** – Zsh User Interface library, that allows to create applications with curses interface in a manner resembling CGI+(D)HTML. <!-- more -->
 It recalls the old term "RAD" – rapid application development.
 Here is what is sufficient to create hello world application: